ttcchhmm/uapoly-backend/docs/README.md

 - `left`: The client has successfully left the game.
 The server will send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `update`: An updated state of the game has been sent by the server.
 The data sent by the server will be a JSON `Game` object.
+- `game-over`: The game is over.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `winner`: A string representing the winner's name.
+Can be `null` if the game ended early.

 ### Schemas
 The following schemas are used by the Socket.IO API: